-RF Signal Generator / Power Detector – SynthNV
+RF Signal Generator With Power Detector

-The SynthNV also has nonvolatile on board memory so it can be programmed to fire up by itself on any frequency, power or modulation setting.
-This makes for a highly mobile, low power and light weight solution for your RF signal generation needs.
+The SynthNV also has nonvolatile onboard memory so it can be programmed to fire up by itself on any frequency, power, or modulation setting.
+This makes for a highly mobile, low power, and lightweight solution for your RF signal generation needs.

-SynthNV – RF Signal Generator with Scalar Network Analyzer Functionality
+Scalar Network Analyzer Functionality

 Shown below, the software is eloquently engineered giving professional performance at fractions the cost of a bench top generator.

 You may enter data either with the touch pad, knob, directly with the PC keyboard, and also by clicking on arrows next to the controls.